-- Information recorded in a log that is kept in a readily accessible location for use in determining exemptions as provided in §60.480(d): - (1.)
-An analysis demonstrating the design capacity of the affected facility, - (2.)
-A statement listing the feed or raw materials and products from the affected facilities and an analysis demonstrating whether these chemicals are heavy liquids or beverage alcohol, and - (3.)
-An analysis demonstrating that equipment is not in VOC service.

-- Information and data used to demonstrate that a piece of equipment is not in VOC service shall be recorded in a log that is kept in a readily accessible location. - The facility is subject to 40 CFR 63, Subpart VVVVV, National Emission Standards for Hazardous Air Pollutants for Chemical Manufacturing Area Sources, including but not limited to the following.
-[40 CFR Part 63, Subpart VVVVV] - a. §63.11494 What are the applicability requirements and compliance dates? - b. §63.11495 What are the management practices and other requirements? - c. §63.11496 What are the standards and compliance requirements for process vents? - d. §63.11497 What are the standards and compliance requirements for storage tanks? - e. §63.11498 What are the standards and compliance requirements for wastewater systems? - f. §63.11499 What are the standards and compliance requirements for heat exchange systems? - g. §63.11500 What compliance options do I have if part of my plant is subject to both this subpart and another Federal standard? - h. §63.11501 What are the notification, recordkeeping, and reporting requirements, and how may I assert an affirmative defense for violation of emission standards during malfunction? - i. §63.11502 What definitions apply to this subpart? - j. §63.11503 Who implements and enforces this subpart?
+- i.
+Information recorded in a log that is kept in a readily accessible location for use in determining exemptions as provided in §60.480(d): - a.
+An analysis demonstrating the design capacity of the affected facility, - b.
+A statement listing the feed or raw materials and products from the affected facilities and an analysis demonstrating whether these chemicals are heavy liquids or beverage alcohol, and - c.
+An analysis demonstrating that equipment is not in VOC service. - ii.
+Information and data used to demonstrate that a piece of equipment is not in VOC service shall be recorded in a log that is kept in a readily accessible location. - The facility is subject to 40 CFR Part 63, Subpart VVVVV, National Emission Standards for Hazardous Air Pollutants for Chemical Manufacturing Area Sources, including but not limited to the following.
+[40 CFR Part 63, Subpart VVVVV] - A. §63.11494 What are the applicability requirements and compliance dates? - B. §63.11495 What are the management practices and other requirements? - C. §63.11496 What are the standards and compliance requirements for process vents? - D. §63.11497 What are the standards and compliance requirements for storage tanks? - E. §63.11498 What are the standards and compliance requirements for wastewater systems? - F. §63.11499 What are the standards and compliance requirements for heat exchange systems? - G. §63.11500 What compliance options do I have if part of my plant is subject to both this subpart and another Federal standard? - H. §63.11501 What are the notification, recordkeeping, and reporting requirements, and how may I assert an affirmative defense for violation of emission standards during malfunction? - I. §63.11502 What definitions apply to this subpart? - J. §63.11503 Who implements and enforces this subpart?